Lunch to go

 Perhaps this is the ultimate in civilised eating - to be without the need to consider the eating of food as a time for sitting down together at specific times of the day.
 Perhaps it is truly more civilised to merely refuel our bodies whenever, wherever and however necessary.

-Is formal cooking, serving and presenting of food on plates, on table-mat or cloth, on a table merely a pretentious affectation; an unnecessary waste of time?
+Is formal cooking, serving and presenting of food on plates, on tablecloth or place-mat, on a table merely a pretentious affectation; an unnecessary waste of time?
 Time that could be put to more productive use?

-Are these television food shows merely a new art form, unrelated to ordinary society?
+Are all the ways of presenting and displaying food merely a new art form, unrelated to ordinary society?

 Just a newish form of entertainment?